Loaded Vegan Black Bean Dip

 4. Add the beans to the skillet and use a fork to mash them half-way.

 5. Add 0.5 c water and stir.
-Cook the beans at a low simmer for at least 15-20 minutes, stirring occasionally.
-If needed, add additional water to avoid burning.
+Cook the beans at a low simmer for at least 15-20 minutes, stirring frequently.
+Continue adding additional water as needed so that the texture stays creamy and the beans aren't sticking to the bottom.

 6. Cook the beans until they are thick, rich, and velvety.
 Just before serving, add the juice of a lime and stir one final time.

-7. Remove the skillet from the heat and garnish with pepper slices, avocado slices, fresh cilantro, and a sprinkle of pepitas (or your favorite toppings of choice!).
-Serve alongside your favorite dipping implements.
+7. Remove the skillet from the heat and garnish with pepper slices, avocado slices, fresh cilantro, and a sprinkle of pepitas.
+Serve alongside your favorite dipping items.

 Leave a Comment